cheersanimesh/FlowForge/README.md

 - **CORS Support**: Configured for cross-origin requests from frontend

+#### 6. Performance Optimizations
+Performance is improved by storing intermediate data in Parquet for faster I/O, executing independent nodes in parallel where possible, lazily loading DataFrames only when they are actually required, and limiting preview data by storing only the first 20 rows for quick inspection.

-### Data Flow
+#### 7. Data Flow
 Data enters the system as CSV files uploaded through the `/upload` endpoint, is processed as it moves through workflow nodes represented internally as pandas DataFrames, with intermediate results efficiently persisted in Parquet format, and is finally written out as CSV files once the workflow completes.

-### Error Handling
+#### 8. Error Handling
 Errors are handled at multiple levels: individual node failures are captured and surfaced directly in node results, broader workflow-level errors are stored in the workflow state along with full tracebacks for debugging, and structural or configuration issues are caught early through validation during the DAG setup phase.

-### Performance Optimizations
-Performance is improved by storing intermediate data in Parquet for faster I/O, executing independent nodes in parallel where possible, lazily loading DataFrames only when they are actually required, and limiting preview data by storing only the first 20 rows for quick inspection.

-### Security Considerations
-Security is enforced through strict path validation to prevent directory traversal during file operations, configurable CORS settings to safely support production deployments, and comprehensive input validation using Pydantic models to ensure all incoming data conforms to expected schemas.